Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality: Unified Amplification Formalism

-Two general trends emerge:\\ (i) The farther the system is from classical criticality (i.e., larger $\lambda$ or $\lambda_c - \lambda$), the more rapidly $G$ saturates to its $K^{2}$ ceiling as $z_{0}$ moves away from the Hopf line $z_{0}=1$.\\ (ii) As the system approaches eigenvalue degeneracy ($z_0 \to 1$), the non-normal term is suppressed in all cases; the gain remains close to the maximal gain attained at $z_0=0$ up to larger values of $z_0$, the larger $\lambda / \gamma^2$ is.
+Two general trends emerge: \begin{enumerate} \item \textbf{Far from criticality}: As the system moves away from the critical line, larger $K$ values are required to sustain large non-normal gain. \item \textbf{Close to criticality}: $\Delta v$ approaches its maximum, so amplification is primarily governed by $K$.
+Conversely, near eigenvalue degeneracy ($\beta = 0$), the non-normal term is suppressed and the gain remains close to its maximal value away from criticality. \end{enumerate}

-By unifying all three amplification mechanisms—criticality, non-normality and resonance—into a single response map, Figure \ref{fig:phase_gen} functions as a ``risk map.''
-It delineates regions of parameter space where even weak perturbations, stochastic or periodic, can trigger disproportionately large excursions.
-With an experimentally estimated triplet $(\lambda,z_{0},K)$, one can\\ (a) predict variance inflation, i.e., use $G(K)$ to determine how much larger the MSD is relative to its normal ($K=0$) counterpart;\\ (b) diagnose the dominant amplification route; points close to the $\lambda=0$ axis indicate classical criticality or resonance, whereas large $K$ at moderate $\lambda$ signals a pseudo-critical regime.
+By unifying criticality, non-normality, and resonance into a single response map, the phase diagrams in Figure \ref{fig:phase_gen} act as ``risk maps''.
+They identify regions of parameter space where even weak stochastic or periodic perturbations can produce disproportionately large responses.
+With experimentally estimated pairs $(\beta, K)$ or $(\alpha, K)$, one can: \begin{enumerate} \item \emph{Predict variance inflation} -- use $\mathcal{G}(K)$ to quantify the MSD increase relative to the normal ($K=0$) case. \item \emph{Diagnose the dominant amplification route} -- points near criticality or resonance indicate classical mechanisms, whereas large $K$ at moderate distances from criticality signal a pseudo-critical regime. \end{enumerate}